kardianos/govendor/README.md

  * Copy existing dependencies from $GOPATH with `govendor add/update`.
  * If you ignore `vendor/*/`, restore dependencies with `govendor sync`.
- * Pull in new dependencies directly from remotes with `govendor fetch`.
+ * Pull in new dependencies or update existing dependencies directly from remotes with `govendor fetch`.
  * Migrate from legacy systems with `govendor migrate`.
+ * Supports Linux, OS X, Windows, probably all others.
+ * Supports git, hg, bzr (must be installed an on the PATH).

  For an overview, see the [whitepaper](doc/whitepaper.md).